Beliavsky/Fortran-tools-on-GitHub/README.md

 [fortdepend](https://github.com/ZedThree/fort_depend.py): python script to generate dependencies for Fortran projects, by ZedThree

+[fortrandep](https://github.com/orvedahl/fortrandep): Python tool to determine Makefile dependencies for a Fortran project, by Ryan Orvedahl

 [Fortran Package Manager for Visual Studio](https://github.com/everythingfunctional/fpm-for-VS): adds options and menu entries for building, running and testing your Fortran project using the Fortran Package Manager (fpm), by everythingfunctional

 [fpm](https://github.com/fortran-lang/fpm): Fortran Package Manager (fpm) is a package manager and build system for Fortran, from fortran-lang